How to Structure Long-Form Content for Featured Snippets (2026 Guide)

 The "Tips for Perfect Date Night Dinners" section uses a structured format that's perfect for list snippets:

-This earned a list snippet for "date night dinner tips" and "how to make date night special."
+This earned a list snippet for "date night dinner tips" and "how to make date night special" — two queries Google serves as list format.

 4. Comparison Content for Paragraph Snippets